mugas/shuffledeck/README.md

 # Support

-Have any question or find something that doesn't look good?
+Have any questions or find something that doesn't look good?
 Let's talk 😊

 [Here](https://github.com/mugas)